 Treatment is needed for life.
 The effectiveness and side effects of treatment will be monitored by regular hospital follow-up visits.
-This will include blood and urine tests.
+This will include blood and 24 hour urine collection.
 If taken the right way all the time, the treatment is very effective.
 If doses are missed regularly or treatment is stopped for a period of time, the liver and/or brain may be permanently damaged before any problems are noticed.

 For those who are well at the time the disease is diagnosed there are no lifestyle restrictions.

 Liver and/or damage to the brain (neurological damage) which has already happened will need to be discussed by your doctor regarding potential complications.
 The non-specific signs such as lethargy (extreme tiredness), abdominal pain and nausea will settle but may take some weeks or even months to do so.

 During this time physical activity, schooling and work may need to be reduced and then gradually increased back to normal as symptoms stop.
 If you have any queries about this, talk to your medical team who will be able to discuss the best plan for your child with you.